Call Us: 858-602-2847

 A: My psycho-therapeutic approach is based on a strong humanistic foundation.
 Humanistic psychology tends to look beyond the medical model of psychology in order to open up a non-pathologizing view of the person.
-My goal is to help you make changes in your live that are consistent with who you are.
-Depending on my client's needs, however, I also use many cognitive behavioral and psychodynamic approaches in order to facilitate change.
-For example, I may teach my clients specific skills to deal more effectively with their anxiety or depression using cognitive behavioral techniques, or I may help my clients to resolve childhood issues using some psychodynamic approaches.
+My goal is to help you make changes in your life that are consistent with who you are.
+Depending on my client's needs, however, I also use many other evidence based approached such as EMDR therapy (Eye Movement Desensitization and Reprocessing therapy), ACT (Acceptance and Commitment Therapy) and some CBT (cognitive behavioral therapy) approaches in order to facilitate change.

 Q: Therapy is only for crazy people, right?

 A: No. While it is true that many people with mental and emotional problems seek out therapy, I view therapy as a psychological and personal growth opportunity from which most people can benefit.
 Only if we lean more about ourselves are we able to grow as a person.